 Skip to article frontmatterSkip to article content

-Until now, we have studied the evolution of a homogeneous Universe, at least on very large scales beyond about 100Mpc100\,\Mpc.
-Today, however, we can see that matter is agglomerated in the form of planets, stars, galaxies, clusters of galaxies and superclusters of galaxies.
+Until now, we have studied the evolution of a homogeneous Universe, at least at very large scales, beyond approximately 100Mpc100\,\Mpc.
+However, today we observe that matter is agglomerated in the form of planets, stars, galaxies, galaxy clusters and superclusters of galaxies.
 The question that arises in this chapter is: how do these structures form in an expanding Universe?
-While the formation of the smallest stars involves many physical processes and is highly dependent on local initial conditions, it is possible to develop a simple linear model of the evolution of the largest 50Mpc\sim 50\,\Mpc structures, such as galaxy clusters or superclusters.
-To do this, we simply use a Newtonian theory of linear perturbations, and calculate the evolution of these perturbations in an expanding Universe.
+If the formation of the smallest objects involves many physical processes and is highly dependent on local initial conditions, it is possible to develop a simple linear model for the evolution of the largest structures 50Mpc\sim 50\,\Mpc, such as galaxy clusters or superclusters.
+To do this, we will simply use a Newtonian theory of linear perturbations, and calculate the evolution of these perturbations in an expanding Universe.

-Figure 1:Scales of size and mass in the Universe.
+Figure 1:Size and mass scales in the Universe.

 The non-relativistic matter field is described by a perfect fluid model.
-To look at the evolution of disturbances in a perfect fluid is to be interested in the field of acoustics.
-Here are a few useful concepts.
+Looking at the evolution of perturbations in a perfect fluid means studying the field of acoustics.
+Let us recall some useful notions here.

-In an Eulerian description of fluids, for a fluid at rest and perfect, we define its velocity field v(t,r)\vec v(t, \vec r), its pressure field P(t,r)P(t, \vec r) and its mass density field ρ(t,r)\rho(t, \vec r) as constant:
+In an Eulerian description of fluids, for a perfect fluid at rest, we define its velocity field v(t,r)\vec v(t, \vec r), its pressure field P(t,r)P(t, \vec r) and its mass density field ρ(t,r)\rho(t, \vec r) as constants:

-On top of this, we superimpose low-amplitude perturbations:
+On top of this, we superimpose small amplitude perturbations:

-We deduce the link between pressure and density perturbations via isentropic compressibility:
+We deduce the link between pressure and density perturbations via the isentropic compressibility:

 ρt+div (ρv)=0δρt+ρ0div δv=0\frac{\partial \rho}{\partial t} + \diverg \left(\rho \vec v\right) = 0 \Rightarrow \frac{\partial \delta \rho}{\partial t} + \rho_0 \diverg \delta \vec v = 0